iamcapote/semantic_flow/docs/GUI_updates.md

 missing:
-admin panel with all configurations. make sure that the gui for this is interconnected with all site settings . to act as main control panel hub.
+Consolidated settings hub under Router (/api).
+Ensure the GUI is interconnected with all site settings and acts as the main control panel.
+Use the Advanced features toggle to reveal expert options.

 think of these as API calls to agents we are literally building the API calls to send to the agents and systems .